WPChill/strong-testimonials/README.md

 Need help matching your theme?
 Got some weird spacing or floating?
 I'm here to help.

-For ultimate control and seamless integration, any template can be copied to your theme and customized.
-(A tutorial and more templates coming soon.)
+For ultimate control and seamless integration, any template can be copied to your theme and customized (a tutorial and more templates coming soon).
+There is also a template function that can display any View.

-### Recommended ###
+### Try these plugins too ###

 * [Simple Colorbox](https://wordpress.org/plugins/simple-colorbox/) to open thumbnails into full-size images.
 Nice!
-* [Simple Custom CSS](http://wordpress.org/plugins/simple-custom-css/) is my go-to plugin for quick CSS fixes.
+* [Modular Custom CSS](https://wordpress.org/plugins/modular-custom-css/) for quick CSS tweaks right there in the Customizer.
+* [Post State Tags](https://wordpress.org/plugins/post-state-tags/) helps quickly differentiate Published / Pending / Draft and more.
 * [Wider Admin Menu](http://wordpress.org/plugins/wider-admin-menu/) lets your admin menu b r e a t h e.

 ### Translations ###

 * Arabic (ar_AR) - Ahmad Yousef
 * French (fr_FR) - Jean-Paul Radet
+* German (de_DE) - Richard Hopp
 * Hebrew (he_IL) - Haim Asher
 * Portuguese (pt_BR) - Mauricio Richieri
 * Russian (ru_RU) - Матвеев Валерий
 * Spanish (es_ES) - Diego Ferrández
 * Swedish (sv_SE) - Tom Stone

 Many, many thanks to these translators.

-Can you help?
-[Contact me](https://www.wpmission.com/contact/).
+Did you know you can help by [translating phrases here](https://translate.wordpress.org/projects/wp-plugins/strong-testimonials)?
+Even just a few phrases would help.

+[Contact me](https://www.wpmission.com/contact/) to contribute a full translation.

 ## Installation ##